Update - March to November events postponed.

 Celebrating 70 years of the finest music and arts

-We are celebrating the 70th time of bringing the very best in music and the arts to King’s Lynn and West Norfolk where audiences have enjoyed a range of internationally-renowned performers from our very first event in 1951.
+Whilst we have not been able to bring you live performances we are still celebrating the 70th time of bringing the very best in music and the arts to King’s Lynn and West Norfolk where audiences have enjoyed a range of internationally-renowned performers from our very first event in 1951.

 The Queen Mother was a Patron from the very start, until her death in 2002, and was a frequent visitor to the festival over many years.
 The royal connection was established via the festival’s founder, Ruth, Lady Fermoy, who was her lady-in-waiting as well as the wife of the local MP.
 An accomplished concert pianist, she was also to become the grandmother of Diana, Princess of Wales.

-We will still be bringing you some wonderful performances later in the year so, despite what's happening at the moment, there will be a curtailed Festival which we are all working on at the moment.
+We will still be bringing you some wonderful performances later in the year so, despite what's happening at the moment, there will be more to come from the King's Lynn Festival - watch this space!